U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Massachusetts College of Liberal Arts is 14:1, and the school has 66.3 percent of its classes with fewer than 20 students.
-The most popular majors at Massachusetts College of Liberal Arts include: Business, Management, Marketing, and Related Support Services; English Language and Literature/Letters; Social Sciences; Multi/Interdisciplinary Studies; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 74.2 percent.
+The student-faculty ratio at Massachusetts College of Liberal Arts is 13:1, and the school has 69.4 percent of its classes with fewer than 20 students.
+The most popular majors at Massachusetts College of Liberal Arts include: Business, Management, Marketing, and Related Support Services; English Language and Literature/Letters; Social Sciences; Psychology; and Visual and Performing Arts.
+The average freshman retention rate, an indicator of student satisfaction, is 74 percent.

 |Student gender distribution|